WFXU: History

 Although most of the Pegasus station group was sold in August 2006 to private investment firm CP Media, LLC of Wilkes-Barre, Pennsylvania, WFXU was instead sold to Budd Broadcasting that November.
 Since then, the station has operated intermittently as an independent station, with CW programming being seen only on WTLF and WTLH-DT2.
-More recently, it resumed operations from October 17 to November 14, 2010 and from November 12 to early December 2011 after being silent since November 2009; this was done in order to avoid forfeiture of the broadcast license.
+More recently, it resumed operations from October 17 to November 14, 2010, and from November 12 to early December 2011 after being silent since November 2009; this was done in order to avoid forfeiture of the broadcast license.

 In June 2008, WFXU applied to relocate its digital transmitter to west of High Springs, near Gainesville, with the intent of refocusing its viewership on that market.
 The FCC dismissed the application that December.
 The call letters were changed to WTXI on December 12, 2011, parking the call letters for a co-owned station in Miami; a week later, the station returned to WFXU.

 The station had a construction permit, which would have enabled the station to broadcast at 1,000 kilowatts at 278.9 m HAAT, from a transmitter site along US 441 in northern Columbia County, about 20 mi north of Lake City, allowing rimshot coverage into Gainesville, Jacksonville, and Waycross, Georgia.
 This permit expired sometime in the late 2010s.

-Gray Television agreed to purchase WFXU, along with translator WUFX-LD, on June 26, 2017 in a $600,000 deal.
-The sale made WFXU and WUFX-LD sister stations to WCTV in Thomasville, Georgia and WCJB-TV in Gainesville.
+Gray Television agreed to purchase WFXU, along with translator WUFX-LD, on June 26, 2017, in a $600,000 deal.
+The sale made WFXU and WUFX-LD sister stations to WCTV in Thomasville, Georgia, and WCJB-TV in Gainesville.
 The sale was completed on December 27.

 As of September 14, 2013, WFXU returned to the air, this time as a Soul of the South affiliate; it then switched to Retro TV as of April 8, 2016.
 On April 30, 2018, WFXU became affiliated with MyNetworkTV and MeTV.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: